sorawee/pretty-expressive-oopsla23-artifact/artifact-overview.md

 The artifact supports the paper by providing the Lean formalization, implementations, and benchmarks to reproduce the evaluation.

-More elaboratedly, following are all claims in the paper.
+The following elaborates all claims made in the paper.

 ### Formalization and proofs